 As a member of the Mescalero Apache Nation, Geronimo is an Army veteran who served two tours in Vietnam.
 In a statement submitted to the Senate Committee on Indian Affairs, Geronimo demanded, “That this use of the name Geronimo” be expunged “from all the records of the U.S. government;” adding “to equate Geronimo with Osama bin Laden is an unpardonable slander of Native America and its most famous leader in history.”

-Which brings us to the timely publication of LaDuke’s book.
+Which brings us to LaDuke’s book.
 In it she uses considerable scholarly prowess to examine how and why Native culture has become inextricably entwined with military institutions.
 Consider that the names the military uses for operations and weapons come straight from Native nomenclature.
 In recent war accounts, the American media wrote vividly about the use of “Apache Longbow” and “Black Hawk” helicopters as “Tomahawk” missiles rained from the sky in the Gulf and Middle East Wars.
 Soldiers who burn out in the battlefield in a foreign land “go off the reservation.”
 The implication is that they flee to Indian land.